-A: You will have until 31 March to ensure that your engaged students have purchased an official membership if they want to be eligible to vote/run in the election.
+A: You will have until the close of the electoral roll to ensure that your engaged students have purchased an official membership if they want to be eligible to vote/run in the election.
 It is your responsibility as signatories to promote this to your members as official memberships on the Union website are the only official way for members to join groups and to join the electoral roll.
 You can check how many memberships you currently have via your Signatories Panel.